sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

 }
 ```

 - Confirm which is called after user confirmed the payment in first step.
-In this step you call Klarna Confirm, in response you will receive another HTML snippet to render on the page.
+In this step you retrieve the Klarna order, verify total against cart total and render the HTML snippet on the page.
 This snippet contains information about payment confirmation.
 Example:

 ```
 public ActionResult KlarnaConfirm(string klarnaOrder) {
-    var model = new KlarnaCheckoutViewModel(currentPage);
-    model.KlarnaTransactionId = klarnaOrder;

-	if (string.IsNullOrEmpty(klarnaOrder))
-		return RedirectToAction("Index");

-	try
-	{
-		// here you should rename cart (use transaction id) and remove anonymous cookie model.KlarnaHtmlSnippet = _checkoutClient.GetConfirm(klarnaOrder);

-		return View(model);
-	}
-	catch (Exception ex)
-	{
-		_log.ErrorFormat("Klarna confirm failed. ", ex);

-	}
-	return View(model);
+    //TODO
 }
 ```